 Use of Electronic Resources

-- Make articles or chapters available through a secure intranet or VLE such as Moodle for teaching use at the Lancaster University (with appropriate acknowledgement of each article and its source)
+- make articles or chapters available through a secure intranet or VLE for teaching use at the Lancaster University (with appropriate acknowledgement of each article and its source)

 Licence terms will normally not allow you to: